telerik/kendo-ui-core/docs/controls/hybrid/support/angular/angular.md

 ### NavBar

 The widget is instantiated from the `kendo-mobile-nav-bar` directive.
-The element displaying the view title is instantiated from the
+The element displaying the view title is instantiated from the `kendo-view-title` directive.
-`kendo-view-title` directive.

 ### PopOver

-The widget is instantiated from the `kendo-mobile-pop-over` directive. `ng-controller` directives may be set to the popover views.
+The widget is instantiated from the `kendo-mobile-pop-over` directive.
+The `ng-controller` directives may be set to the popover views.

 ### Scroller